<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/04/getting-help-for-an-overdose-can-protect-you-from-drug-charges/" />
+<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/07/what-makes-burglary-different-from-trespassing-in-kentucky/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>